 - They are not really engaged, most of the time they just wanted to be a manager because in western societies this is seen as the pinnacle of someone’s career (and provides a sense of social status which i still don’t understand, “I’m the boss” they would say more often than not to other people).
 They want the title but either they weren’t aware of the responsibilities or simply don’t care about them.

 - They are most of the time not prepared to deal with people’s issues.
 Here’s where a manager’s empathy should come out but for a “Book Manager” it doesn’t.
 He can fake it because he probably learnt it during a PMP training course but you will notice the dry and short answers, you will not feel contained, understood and under protection when the time comes.

 - They trigger a sort of immune response within the team members, especially from their direct reports.
 This may lead to poor job performance either low motivation or lack of direction.

 - If you are a business owner, this type of manager will get you downhill in no time, especially if you are an MSP or if you are a customer to an MSP.
 Your users won’t be happy because the service quality may drop and you won’t be happy because this person won’t be able to give your service the right direction.
-How to tell? deficient metrics (SLAs/KPIs), increased response times, user complains are a common thing, minor incidents becoming major incidents due to the lack of leadership or the ability to delegate effectively, etc…
+How to tell? poor performance (measured as SLAs/KPIs), poor response times, complains from users are a common thing, minor incidents becoming major incidents due to the lack of leadership or the ability to delegate effectively, etc…